apollographql/apollo-kotlin/docs/source/get-started.md

 Apollo-Android is a GraphQL compliant client that generates Java models from standard GraphQL queries.
 These models give you a typesafe API to work with GraphQL servers.
 Apollo will help you keep your GraphQL query statements together, organized, and easily accessible from Java.

-When you change a query and recompile your project - Apollo code generation will rebuild your data model for you.
+When you change a query and recompile your project - the Apollo code generator will rebuild your data model for you.
 Code generation also allows Apollo to read and unmarshal responses from the network without the need of any reflection.
-Future versions of Apollo-Android will also work with AutoValue and other value object generators.

 <h2 id="installation">Installation</h2>